IJyotir/Profile/_posts/2020-02-26-DataScience.markdown

 img: e.jpg
 ---

+Data science is an inter-disciplinary field that uses scientific methods, processes, algorithms and systems to extract knowledge and insights from many structural and unstructured data.

 ##### [Markdown link of this same page rendered by Github ] <a href="https://github.com/IJyotir/myProfile/blob/gh-pages/_posts/2015-04-24-i-scream.markdown" class="btn btn-primary btn-xs">MD LINK</a>

 # Feed Forward Neural Network :